nahidalam/NLPNotes/2_WordEmbedding.md

 >- Hidden: 300
 >- Output: 10000
 >
-There is a matrix **E** between Input-Hidden, describing the weights to make your one-hot into an embedding.
+>There is a matrix **E** between Input-Hidden, describing the weights to make your one-hot into an embedding.
 The matrix is special because each column (or rows, depending on your preferred notation) represents pre-activations in those 300 neurons - a response to a corresponding incoming 1-hot vector.
 >
 >**You don't need to perform any activation on these 300 neurons and can use their values straight away as an embedding in any future task.**

+>
+>However, simply squeezing a one-hot into a 300-dimensional representation isn't enough - it must have a meaning.
+And we ensure this meaning is correct using an additional second matrix - which connects Hidden to Output
+>
+>We don't want to activate a hidden layer because activation-function won't be needed during runtime, however, in that case we will need a second matrix, going from Hidden to Output.
+>
+>However, simply squeezing a one-hot into a 300-dimensional representation isn't enough - it must have a meaning.
+And we ensure this meaning is correct using an additional **second matrix** - which connects Hidden to Output
+>
+>We don't want to activate a hidden layer **because activation-function won't be needed during runtime**, however, in that case we will need a second matrix, going from Hidden to Output.
+>
+>This second matrix will make an entirely different one-hot from your embedding.
+Such a one-hot will represent a most likely word to be nearby (contextually) of your original one-hot.
+In other words, this output won't be your original one-hot.
+>
+>That's why a second matrix is needed.
+At the output, we perform a softmax, like in a classification problem.
+>
+>This allows us to express a relation "word"-->embedding-->"context-neighbor-word"
+>
+>Now, backpropagation can be done, to correct the Input-Hidden weights (Your first matrix E) - these are the weights we really care about.
+That's because Matrix E can be used during Runtime (I think), perhaps being plugged as a first fully-connected layer into some Recurrent Neural Net.

 "
+### Why activation function is not needed during runtime at Word2Vec?

+### How do you initialize weight matrix W, W'.
+I understand we keep updating W throughout the training process using Backpropagation to make sure it reflects the context correctly.
+But How do I initialize it in the 1st place?

 ### When to use pre-trained Word Embedding or not?